 Board of Directors

-Jennifer Williams, Chair
+Jennifer Williams AM, Chair

 Claire Keating is a non-executive director and independent consultant.
-She is a chartered accountant and was a partner of PricewaterhouseCoopers from 2002 to January 2016.
-Claire has over 25 years’ experience as consultant and internal and external auditor, specialising in superannuation and funds management.
-She is a former member elected director of PricewaterhouseCoopers Superannuation Fund and has held a number of management roles with PwC, including leader of the Melbourne Financial Services Assurance Practice and National Investment Management Assurance sector leader.
+Claire has over 30 years’ experience as consultant and internal and external auditor, specialising in superannuation and funds management.
+Claire is a director of AustralianSuper, State Super NSW, Victorian Managed Insurance Authority and Charter Hall Direct Property Management Limited and a board member of the Judicial Commission of Victoria.
+She is a chartered accountant and was a partner of PricewaterhouseCoopers (PwC) from 2002 to January 2016.
+She held a number of management roles with PwC, including leader of the Melbourne Financial Services Assurance Practice and National Investment Management Assurance sector leader.

 Dr Jane Tracy

 Jane is a medical practitioner who has worked for over 30 years with people with disability, their families and support staff.
 For most of this time, she has been employed at the Centre for Developmental Disability Health, first at Monash University and now at Monash Health.
 Jane has worked as a clinician, researcher, and medical educator.
 She has a particular interest on the training of medical students and the professional development of medical, nursing and allied health practitioners in relation to the healthcare of people with developmental disability.
 Jane has partnered with people with disability, and those who support them, in the design and implementation of educational resources and activities to ensure health practitioners have the opportunity to learn directly from people with disability about their needs and experience.
 She has also engaged with disability staff in a range of projects designed to further develop their practice in supporting people to achieve and maintain optimal health and function.
 Jane has an adult son with disability and so has both a professional and personal understanding of, and commitment to, the field.